 Red is considered the classic mandevilla colour.
 Pink and white, and all their intermediate shades, are also very common.
 The yellow center provides some variety, as the sepals and calyx of almost all mandevilla are yellow!
 The completely yellow mandevilla is a relatively new creation.

-Mandevilla / dipladenia are twining vines with a slow to moderate growth speed.
-The distance between leaf pairs ("internodes") is large, the flowers rather scattered.
+Mandevilla / dipladenia are twining vines with slow to moderate growth.
+The distance between leaf pairs ("internodes") is relatively big, the flowers rather scattered.
 This is where breeding began.
-For decades, attempts have been made to increase flower density/closeness.
-Another practice is the treatment of the mandevilla with chemical upsetting agents (growth inhibitors).
-The plants "doped" in this way won't develop long shoots but take on the desired compact form.
-For walls, trellises, and railings, however, the long twining shoots are just as or more interesting than the compact form!
+For decades, attempts have been made to increase flower density (closeness of blooms).
+Another practice is the treatment of the mandevilla with chemical growth inhibitors.
+The plants 'doped' in this way won't develop long shoots but take on the desired compact form.
+For walls, trellises, and railings, however, it is especially the large, voluble forms (with the long twining shoots) that are more interesting than the compact form!
 FassadenGrün has both in its assortment.
 The growth groups S, M, L and XL (analogous to clothing sizes) are described below and should help with your selection.
-These groups do not describe the mandevilla's size on delivery, but its expected eventual growth size in length and volume.
+These groups indicate the mandevilla's expected eventual growth size in length and volume, not the size upon delivery.

 About 90% of all mandevilla sold are treated with growth inhibitors and have a compressed and very stocky growth, so they hardly form any tendrilous shoots.
 We have described such mandevilla as "growth type S" (small).
 Most of them are planted as small "tufts" for the greening of graves, terraces, and balcony boxes.
-This type of mandevilla forms only flowers and hardly grows: in May it measures about 20 cm, in October about 30 - 40 cm.
+This type of mandevilla grows very slowly, focusing on flower development: in May it measures about 20cm, in October about 30 - 40cm.
 Such a 'tuft' isn't capable of covering larger wall surfaces, neither from a planter/pot nor as a trellis plant; for this reason, Fassadengrün doesn't sell them.

-Some mandevilla are treated with growth inhibitors but are a little larger, around 60 - 80 cm in height.
-Even so, they still won't grow very high before autumn-- at most to about 1 - 1.2 metres in shoot length, which corresponds to a medium size for a mandevilla.
+Mandevilla treated with growth inhibitors are available in bigger sizes.
+Slightly larger than the 'small' are the 60-80cm high plants.
+Even so, they still won't grow very high before autumn-- at most to about 1 - 1.2m in shoot length, which corresponds to a medium size for a mandevilla.
 We have named this group "growth type M" ("medium").
-Mandevillas of the "M" group usually have thin, graceful shoots and small to medium-sized, smooth and shiny leaves.
-The clusters of flowers are relatively densely arranged.
-They are sold with a variety of climbing aids: "double arch," "pyramid," or "fan trellis" designs.
+Mandevillas of the "M" group usually have fine, graceful stems and small to medium-sized, smooth and shiny leaves of average size.
+The flower clusters are relatively closely arranged.
+They are sold with a variety of shapes: "double arch," "pyramid," or "fan trellis" designs.
 In terms of climbing plants, these are considered "shaped shrubs," even if the plants do not become lignified at all.
 Such specimens are interesting for façade greening, particularly as "displays" next to house entrances, shops, practices, law offices, etc..

 The growth group "XL" (extra large) refers to the exceptional mandevilla varieties with particularly vigorous and high growth.
-That might sound risky, but there is not the same 'strong twining' and corresponding risk for the building as there might be with wisteria or silver lace vine!
-These mandevilla plants are NOT treated with growth inhibitors and will grow up to 4 metres in height by the end of August and even up to 5 meters by autumn.
+That might sound risky, but unlike the voluble twiners like wisteria and silver lace vine, these mandevilla are easily tamed.
+These mandevilla plants are *not* treated with growth inhibitors and will grow up to 4 metres in height by the end of August-- even up to 5m by autumn.
 They grow quickly above windows and doors and have remarkably large, more or less ribbed, shiny leaves.
-The flower clusters are further apart than with the S group or the M group, and overall flower density is less.
-Individual flowers in this group last for quite a long time-- from 10 to 16 days.
+The flower clusters are further apart than with the S or M varieties, and overall flower density is less.
+Individual flowers in this group last a relatively long time-- 10 to 16 days.
 To improve the flower density, some varieties are sold as 2 plants per pot-- this will be indicated in the product description.

 You can buy XL mandevillas as a bamboo pyramid.
 The strong shoots are then led directly to the wall trellis or the balcony railing from the top of the pyramid.
 Alternatively, the pyramids can also be used as "stands" (similar to growth group M), such that the mandevilla grows as a small bush; then the shoots can be manually wound downwards around the rods of the pyramid.